 Two Truths and a Lieby Ammi-Joan Paquette and Laurie Ann Thompson, illustrated by Lisa K. Weber

 This book is GENIUS!
 It’s an impressive dare really for kids to read and figure out what is true and what is a lie.
 I LOVE, LOVE, LOVE how the authors engage the readers brains in such a way!
 I can’t resist their dare.
 And I hope most kids wouldn’t be able to either.
 Again, it’s a genius premise, one that promises to cementing knowledge of real and false because no answers are given.
 Know that readers will not just be reading and thinking deeply, but they’ll also doing research while they’re immersed in the book… (Because one must know if a prehistoric dinosaur “Bambi” exists, if the slyrking will take over your picnic, or if doctors really can implant a stimoceiver in the brain to control your behavior.)
 Readers can’t just walk away without doing the research to find the truth.
 Oh, and I must tell you that the conversational tone in which this book is written makes it flow smoothly.
 That, plus the addition of many illustrations and photographs make this one hard-to-put down nonfiction middle grade book.
 Teachers, take note!!
 Two Truths and a Lie is a new favorite nonfiction book for elementary and middle school kids.

 The Hidden Life of a Toad by Doug Wechsler

-There is so much to love about this nonfiction picture book book!
-The text is really basic — not to hard for early elementary grades.
+There is so much to love about this nonfiction picture book!
+The text is really basic — not too hard for early elementary grades.
 The book sequentially shows in text and photos the development of a toad — which is fascinating!
-It’s longer that I would prefer but I think kids will stay engaged since the changes in the toad are quite profound.
+It’s longer than I would prefer but I think kids will stay engaged since the changes in the toad are quite profound.